gtramontina/Writeboard/README.md

 Roadmap
 -------
 -   Keep drawings in the room so that new attendees can see what's been drawn so far.
+(DONE: improvement required though)
 -   Make password-protected private rooms, so you can have a safe meeting.
 -   Add 'Save as...
 PNG/JPEG' option, for emailing the board to the attendees.
 -   (...)